fkarg/fkarg.github.io/drafts/seven-habits.md

 - we tend to have different and incompatible perception - none of them are wrong, but it makes communication harder
 - _Effective_ presentations take effort and time, but are usually worth it.
-- when interacting, there is many things you can't control - but you can always seek first to understand.
+- when interacting, there is a lot of things you can't control - but you can always seek first to understand.
 - one-on-one sessions help tremendously
 - seek first to understand and it will open doors for synergy